-- 25. We performed the following procedures: - We obtained and inspected the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquired of personnel responsible for backing up critical data) and observed that such backup occurred within the past week.
-If backups are stored on the physical medium (e.g., tapes, CDs), we observed that backups are encrypted before being transported. - We obtained and inspected the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquired of personnel responsible for testing/verifying backup restoration) and observed evidence that the test/verification was successfully performed within the past 3 months. - We obtained a listing of the entity's computers currently in use, and their related locations, and management's representation that the listing is complete.
-We randomly selected the required number of computers (at least 5) and observed while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - a) Procedure Results We noted no exceptions with regard to Information Technology Disaster Recovery/Business Continuity.
+- 27. We performed the following procedures: - We obtained and inspected the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquired of personnel responsible for backing up critical data) and observed that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted. - We obtained and inspected the entity's most recent documentation that it has tested verified that its backups can be restored (if there is no written documentation, then inquired of personnel responsible for testing verifying backup restoration) and observed evidence that the test verification was successfully performed within the past 3 months. - We obtained a listing of the entity's computers currently in use, and their related locations, and management's representation that the listing is complete.
+We randomly selected the required number of computers (at least 5) and observed while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - 28.
+We randomly selected 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in procedure #19, and observed evidence that the selected terminated employees have been removed or disabled from the network.